-If you do choose to have your computer completely recycled then the parts are usually all stripped out and separated into groups of corresponding parts, anything that can’t be used is disposed of in the correct way and the leftover working parts can eventually be used to form a brand new computer.
-Visit a e-waste recycling firm that will properly recycle computers that are old and obsolete.
+If you do choose to have your computer completely recycled then the parts are usually all stripped out and separated into groups of corresponding parts, anything that can't be used is disposed of correctly, and the leftover working parts can eventually be used to form a brand new computer.
+Visit an e-waste recycling firm that will adequately recycle computers that are old and obsolete.

-Throwing away your old computer could be a costly mistake in more ways than one, aside from the facts stated above about making a little cash from it, you could actually be breaking a law by leaving it out with your other trash.
-Many places do actually have laws against due to the dangers from hazardous materials so it is important that you check up on this before deciding to leave your computer for landfill.
+Throwing away your old computer could be a costly mistake in more ways than one, aside from the facts stated above about making a little cash from it, you could be breaking the law by leaving it out with your other trash.
+Many places do have laws against it due to the dangers of hazardous materials, so it is crucial that you check up on this before deciding to leave your computer for the landfill.